Using and paying with debit cards

 - Most cash machines won’t charge you to use a debit card.
 Those that do will tell you on-screen and give you the chance to cancel your transaction if you want to.

-- If you use a cash machine abroad there may be fees to pay.
+- If you use a cash machine abroad there might be fees to pay.
 Check with your bank before you go.
 If the fees are too high you might want to get a special card to use on your travels.

 Some debit cards let you to pay up to £30 by holding your card to a card reader without having to enter your PIN.
 This is known as contactless technology, although different companies refer to it by different names.
 For example, ‘payWave’ by Visa and ‘PayPass’ by Mastercard.